Devmanwani/react-workflow/README.md

 2. Select a workflow ID from the dropdown menu.
 3. Click the "Start Workflow" button to upload the file and initiate processing.
 4. Monitor the console logs for progress and any errors.
+5. The file will be saved in tmp folder in the backend
+6. a success/failure message will be shown after the process happen
 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests or open issues for any improvements or bug fixes.